Kuadrant/docs.kuadrant.io/README.md

 `mike serve -S`

+## Mike aliases

+We have two aliases in use:

+- `latest` which should always point at the latest, stable released docs (e.g. `latest` - > `0.7.0`)
+- `dev` which always points at the `HEAD` of main, for publishing unstable/pre-release docs quickly

 ## Releases

-Dev releases from main will always be deployed to "x.x.x (dev)" as a fast channel.
+Dev releases from main will always be deployed to `dev` as a fast channel.
 The `latest` docs version will always be a known, stable release.
 The version picker defaults to the latest stable release - newer docs can be found by looking at the latest dev release.

 Stable releases should be tagged (e.g. `git tag 0.6.1`).